TILabPitt/MGMorphology_project/README.md

 Step 1:

 Create a .h5 file of the maximum intensity projection of the GFP channel for each time frame for Ilastik segmentation.
-Make sure data is normalized 0-1 : load('TSer03141_res.mat') vessel=squeeze(maxim_intc(:,:,2,:));gfp=squeeze(maxim_intc(:,:,3,:));
+Make sure data is normalized 0-1 :

+load('TSer03141_res.mat')

+vessel=squeeze(maxim_intc(:,:,2,:));gfp=squeeze(maxim_intc(:,:,3,:));

 vessel=volwlevel(vessel,[],1);gfp=volwlevel(gcamp,[],1);

 h5create("20250327_TSer3141_microglia.h5","/im",size(gfp))

 h5write("20250327_TSer3141_microglia.h5","/im",gfp)

 Step 2:

 Open "MyProject2.ilp" in Ilastik which is the trained ilastik file.
-Go to bottom where it says export new batch and load in new data
+Go to bottom where it says export new batch and load in new data.
+Note- if you wish to use the trained Ilastik model, please request the data which was trained for the model or else it will not work.

 Step 3: